bhaskar-hub/RatioCalculation/README.md

 ### Input files preparation
 1. Genome of bacterial organism in fasta-format file.
 2. Descriptor file for the RNAMotif.
 Detailed description is available in the RNAMotif [manual](http://casegroup.rutgers.edu/rnamotif.pdf).
 The sample descriptor file is given in sample_input directory.
-3. Gene annotation file as given in sample_input directory or provide gene annotation in standard genebank format.
+3. Gene annotation file as given in sample_input directory or provide gene annotation in similar format.
 4. Operon map, i.e., operon annotation of the genome.
 SLOFE accepts operon annotation from one of these databases [Door](http://161.117.81.224/DOOR2/) or [ProOpDb](http://biocomputo2.ibt.unam.mx/OperonPredictor/).
 Alternatively, operon map can be provided as the same format as given in sample_input directory.
 	> If operon map is from Door database, please run the following command:
 	```